thomaspinckney3/cs4501/Project3.md

 entity API, the experience service API and the HTML front-end.
 The best way to do this is to create three separate Django projects, each in their own directories of one git repository.
-Note, however, that only the entity / model API app will be configured to talk to the DB.
+Note, however, that only the entity/model API app will be configured to talk to the DB.

 Using multiple projects will allow you to have three separate settings.py files.
 This will be important because you'll want to do things